YesIDont/isometric-vanilia-js-2.5d-game/README.md

 # Isometric
-First game/app I ever made :D The work on it stopped 2 years ago, but I keep it because of sentiment.
+First game/app I ever made :D Pure html/css/js.
+I've stopped working on it 2 years ago, but I keep it because of the sentiment.

 ### How to play?